 A durable nine-year veteran, Galvis signed a one-year, $1.5 million deal in January to replace José Iglesias as the O’s everyday shortstop.
 Barring injury, that’s what he’ll be.

 Nowhere on the field has progress been more evident during the Orioles' rebuild than in the outfield.
 There might not be a group of young players the club is more excited about right now than this crop.
 It’s not hard to imagine Mountcastle, Mullins and Santander starting most days from left to right, while occupying three of the top four spots in the O’s order.
 Mountcastle is an AL Rookie of the Year Award favorite after his impressive 2020 debut, Mullins rebuilt his value as a table setter and impact defender in center and Santander broke out enough to see his name pop up in trade rumors this winter.
 Without dealing Santander, this is the likely outfield arrangement on Opening Day, with Hays siphoning at-bats from Mullins against left-handed pitching and at DH.
-The odd man out might be DJ Stewart, unless he outperforms Hays in camp.
+The odd man out might be DJ Stewart, who has been sidelined with a left hamstring strain.

 Valaika showed versatility and pop in a utility role last summer, hitting eight homers and playing six positions in 52 games.
-He is the leading candidate to reprise that role, and Urías has played his way into the roster picture with Richie Martin set to miss the first month of camp recovering from left hamate bone surgery.
+He is the leading candidate to reprise that role, and Urías has played his way into the roster picture with Richie Martin slowed by left hamate bone surgery.
 Martin returned on Sunday, giving him about one week to battle Urías and Stevie Wilkerson for that final bench spot.

-Starting pitchers (5): John Means, Félix Hernández, Matt Harvey, Dean Kremer, Keegan Akin
+Starting pitchers (5): John Means, Matt Harvey, Dean Kremer, Keegan Akin, Jorge López

-The Orioles took fliers on big-name reclamation projects Hernandez and Harvey, in part to ease workload concerns on Kremer, Akin and other rookies who enjoyed impressive 2020 debuts but won’t be pushed innings-wise in '21.
-Depth will be paramount for every team in a season with at least 918 more innings to cover than the season before, but especially for a rebuilding club like the O's set to audition youngsters throughout the summer.
+The Orioles took fliers on big-name reclamation projects Harvey and Félix Hernández, in part to ease workload concerns on Kremer, Akin and other rookies who enjoyed impressive 2020 debuts but won’t be pushed innings-wise in '21.
+But Hernández is sidelined with right elbow discomfort and has an uncertain return date, opening the door for someone like López to potentially swoop in for a rotation job.

-Relievers (9): Cesar Valdez, Tanner Scott, Hunter Harvey, Paul Fry, Shawn Armstrong, Dillon Tate, Travis Lakins Sr., Thomas Eshelman, Jorge López
+Relievers (9): Cesar Valdez, Tanner Scott, Paul Fry, Shawn Armstrong, Dillon Tate, Travis Lakins Sr., Cole Sulser, Wade LeBlanc, Bruce Zimmermann

-It’s also certain to evolve from a personnel standpoint throughout the year, as the Orioles look to fill innings with swingmen, bullpen days and other creative solutions.
+It’s also certain to evolve from a personnel standpoint throughout the year, as the O's look to fill innings with swingmen, bullpen days and other creative solutions.
 As it stands now, the first seven names listed appear on stable ground roster-wise and Harvey’s injury provides the bandwidth to take both Zimmermann and LeBlanc north in bulk-inning roles.
 The need for length probably keeps Rule 5 Draft picks Mac Sceroler and Tyler Wells on the outside looking in.